tor-jorgen/simpleinvoice-server/README.md

 Add `--help to see all options.`

-### Running the backend
+### Running the backend and the frontend

-To run both the server and the database in Docker, use the following command:
+You need to build the frontend Docker image first.
+See [Simple Invoice App](https://github.com/tor-jorgen/simpleinvoice-app) for more information.

+Run the following command to start both backend and frontend in Docker:

 ```shell
 ./start.sh